MOoTawaty/Feature-Engineering-Polynomial-Regression-ML/README.md

-# Feature-Engineering-Polynomial-Regression-ML
+# Feature Engineering & Polynomial Regression ML Project

-Feature Engineering & Polynomial Regression ML Project Project Overview
+📌 Project Overview

-This project demonstrates how Feature Engineering and Polynomial Regression can be used to improve a machine learning model when the relationship between input features and the target value is non-linear.
+This project demonstrates how Feature Engineering and Polynomial Regression can be used to improve a machine learning model when the relationship between the input features and the target value is non-linear.

-A standard Linear Regression model works by finding weights and a bias that best fit the training data:
+A standard Linear Regression model has the form:

 𝑓
 𝑤